gonzalezbrittany/Happiness_Project/README.md

 We are also looking into other measures not explored in the happiness dataset to see what kind of correlation other factors might have with the happiness data.

 **Description of the data exploration phase of the project** We took several different data sets that reported their data by country and loaded them each into their own postgres SQL table.

-Then we created a SQL view to check how each country was reported in each data set to check for spelling differences or abbrivations.
+**Description of the analysis phase of the project** In SQL view to check how each country was reported in each data set to check for spelling differences or abbrivations.
 After identifying the different ways a country was referred to we created a cross reference table that we could join each of the data sets to.
 Then we combined all the datasets in a view that could be used when creating the machine learning model.

-**Description of the analysis phase of the project**

 ----------------------------------------------------------------------